Tortures of the

 unconcernedly but would, one day, die on the sword of a brave Matador.

-The Egret showed no impatience for the food he finds in the parasites
+The Egret showed no impatience for the food he finds in the earth

-of the bull, but walked beside him more than following him, quietly
+overturned by the bull, but walked beside him more than following him,

 demanded no less than joining the bull in his lazy perambulations.